frame-consulting/DiffFusion.jl/docs/src/pages/overview.md

 On this page, we give an overview of the DiffFusion.jl modelling framework.

+Some features mentioned here are still under development and will be added going forward.
+If you want to check the status of particular features, please get in touch.

 ## What Is the Purpose of the Framework?

 Scenario-based financial instrument pricing is at the core of most risk management processes and methods.
 The DiffFusion.jl modelling framework provides a flexible and computationally efficient simulation and pricing engine.
-It contains state-of-the art model implementations that go beyond what is available in many similar open source and proprietary systems.
+It contains state-of-the art model implementations for single and multi-factor models.

 The framework is designed for regular large-scale portfolio simulations as well as ad-hoc and interactive pricing and risk calculation analysis.
 As such, the framework can be used in production processes as well for benchmarking and model validation purposes.